Northern Link (MTR): Phase 1

 Phase 1 consists of the construction and completion of Kwu Tung station that will initially serve the East Rail line after its opening, then later the Northern Link after the completion of Phase 2.
 It had been partially built by KCR Corporation during the construction of the Lok Ma Chau Spur Line.
-Construction of Kwu Tung station was approved by the government in 2022 is scheduled to commence in 2023 with completion due in 2027.
-Construction started on September 29, 2023.
+Construction of Kwu Tung station was approved by the government in 2022, started construction in September 29, 2023, with completion due in 2027.

 The station was expected to cost HK$3.5 billion as of December 2015.
 As of July 2023, the estimated cost had risen to HK$5.9 billion.

 Phase 2

 Phase 2 consists of the building of the 10.7 km main line from Kam Sheung Road station to Kwu Tung station.
 It also includes the construction of 3 new stations (Au Tau, Ngau Tam Mei and San Tin) along with the expansion of Kam Sheung Road station to accommodate the new tracks and platforms.
 Planning and designing began in 2021.
-Construction of the mainline is planned to begin in 2025 and be completed in 2034.
+Construction of the mainline has begun in November 3rd, 2025 and is expected to be completed in 2034.

 It is expected to cost HK$58.5 billion in December 2015 prices.

 Northern Link Spur Line

-The 5.8 km Northern Link Spur Line starts from San Tin station and connects to San Tin Technopole, Hong Kong-Shenzhen Innovation and Technology Park before terminating at the Huanggang Port in Shenzhen.
-Planning and design for the line is expected to start in 2024.
+The 5.8 km Northern Link Spur Line starts from San Tin station and connects to San Tin Technopole, Hong Kong-Shenzhen Innovation and Technology Park (station name is not confirmed) before terminating at the Huanggang Port in Shenzhen.
+Construction of the Spur Line has begun in November 3rd, 2025 and is expected to be completed in 2034.